influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/transformations/keyvalues.md

 ### keyColumns
 A list of columns from which values are extracted.
 All columns indicated must be of the same type.
+Each input table must have all of the columns listed by the `keyColumns` parameter.

 _**Data type:** Array of strings_